Understanding the Faculty Ranks and Tracks

 When new faculty are hired, their appointment is approved and given a rank and they are placed on an academic track, which has defined requirements for promotion.

-KU's three professional schools include Health Professions, Medicine and Nursing with faculty members serving on campuses in Kansas City, Wichita and Salina.
-Applicable and available in all three schools is an academic rank (or "academic title") and track system as defined with full definitive definitions in the Handbook for Faculty and Other Unclassified Staff (pages 19-23).
-(Additional "working titles" held by a faculty member include some examples such as director, dean, department chair.)
+Our three professional schools include Health Professions, Medicine and Nursing, with faculty members serving on campuses in Kansas City, Wichita and Salina.
+Applicable and available in all three schools is an academic rank, or title, and a track system (PDF).

-When new faculty members are hired their appointment is approved and given a "rank," and then they are placed on a career path or academic "track" which then defines requirements for promotion.
-Faculty have personal and professional goals and without a clear understanding of the Academic Track System, the new faculty member may or may not be aimed down the right path to reach his or her goals and achieve a promotion in the time anticipated.
-More details are available on the Academic Affair's Promotion and Tenure website, which provides links to each school's guidelines as well.
+Faculty have personal and professional goals and without a clear understanding of the Academic Track System, the new faculty member may or may not be aimed down the right path to reach his or her goals and achieve a promotion in the time they anticipated.
+Learn more about promotion and tenure at the medical center and specific guidelines within KU School of Medicine.

 - Modified titles are those in which a descriptor precedes the faculty title.
-The modifier might be clinical or research -- Clinical Assistant Professor or Research Assistant Professor.
+The modifier might be clinical or research, as in Clinical Assistant Professor or Research Assistant Professor.

-- An unmodified title means there is no descriptor, therefore, Assistant Professor.
+- An unmodified title means there is no descriptor, so the title is Assistant Professor.
 The decision regarding track (tenure or non-tenure) and rank (modified or unmodified title) is made by the Chair and requires the approval of the Executive Dean and the Vice Chancellor for Academic Affairs.